gpstar81/GPStar-proton-pack/FLASHING.md

 [https://github.com/gpstar81/haslab-proton-pack/tree/main/binaries](https://github.com/gpstar81/haslab-proton-pack/tree/main/binaries)

-`It is recommended to have the Proton Pack and Neutrona Wand on the latest versions of their respective firmware.`

 When downloading the binaries, click on the file then on the **`Download raw file`** button.

 ![gpstar firmware flasher](images/flashDownload.png)

+**`It is recommended to have the Proton Pack and Neutrona Wand on the latest versions of their respective firmware.`**

+### Using the Flashing Software
 ![gpstar firmware flasher](images/flash-gpstar-1-firmware.png)

 1. Open the firmware flasher, then select the firmware from the firmware selection box.